-Recognizing the homogeneity of our school community, we strive to broaden students' understanding of, and appreciation for, diversity in the American culture and around the world.
-All students explore a wide range of people, cultures, and their respective contributions to society through units such as our Heritage Study and literature studies that include a rich range of authors, characters, and themes.
+Recognizing the relative homogeneity of our school community, we strive to broaden students' understanding of, and appreciation for, diversity in the American culture and around the world.
+All students explore a wide range of people, cultures, and their respective contributions to society through units such as Heritage Study, Wax Museum, and Serengeti.
+Literature studies include a rich variety of authors, characters, and themes.
+This year, we introduced an extra-curricular course in Chinese culture.
+We also hosted a Chinese delegation, providing a school tour to help them prepare plans for the new elementary school soon to be constructed in Liaocheng, China.
 Families share customs, traditions, and descriptions of their unique backgrounds through a variety of presentations.
 Many classes correspond with pen pals and/or e-mail pals in order to learn about, and with, students and adults they would ordinarily never meet.
 To this end, the infusion of SMART Boards has given us access to relevant and motivating resources.
 We offer a comprehensive K-4 cultural arts program featuring artists and performers of diverse backgrounds.
-Our school community enthusiastically supports several community projects such as our town-sponsored Adopt a Family, Jump Rope for Heart, the annual Turkey Trot, the 100th Day Celebration, and collections for our local food panty.
-We recognize the service of veterans and seniors through our annual Veteran's Day celebration.
+Our school community enthusiastically supports several community projects such as our town-sponsored Adopt a Family, Jump Rope for Heart, Turkey Trot, the 100th Day Celebration, and collections for our local food pantry.
+We recognize the service of veterans through our annual Veteran's Day celebration.
 Through a Responsive Classroom approach, Sandy Hook School develops a community of interdependent learners building the skills and abilities to be responsible and caring global citizens.